-As part of the strategic development plans and business expansion strategies of the Group, the Group has invested in a number of consumer goods companies with fast-growing potential and synergy with the Group's business.
-In the Relevant Period, the Group had no new investment projects.
+As part of the strategic development plans and business expansion strategies of the Group, the Group has invested in a number of consumer goods companies with synergy with the Group's business.
+In the Reporting Period, the Group had no new investment projects.
 These companies mainly engage in the production or sale of food, beverage and alcohol products in the PRC and abroad.

-During the Relevant Period, there was a decrease in the fair value of certain investments of the Group as the business performance of these investments were negatively affected by the persistent impact of COVID-19.
-As a result, the Group recognised a fair value loss through other comprehensive income of RMB33.6 million (2021: the fair value gain through other comprehensive income was approximately RMB11.0 million) during the Relevant Period based on the business valuation of these investments as at 31 December 2022.
-The Group believes that the strategic investments in these companies will be beneficial to the long-term development and industrial layout of the Group.
+During the Reporting Period, there was a decrease in the fair value of the investments of the Group as the business performance of these investments were negatively affected by the persistent impact of COVID and their recovery and growth rate were slower than expected under the general weakening consumer and business sentiment.
+In addition, the lack of new investment funds from investors has also resulted in the lack of resources for growth of these investee companies.
+As a result, the Group recognised a fair value loss through other comprehensive income of RMB31.4 million (2022: RMB33.6 million).